On the convergence of Hamiltonian Monte Carlo: Geometric ergodicity of HMC

 By \cite[Theorem 16.0.1]{meyn:tweedie:2009}, if $\Pker$ is aperiodic, irreducible and satisfies a Foster-Lyapunov drift condition, \ie~there exists a small set $\Csf$ for $\Pker$, $\lambda \in \coint{0,1}$ and $b < \plusinfty$ such that for all $\q \in \rset^d$,

 then $\Pker$ is $V$-uniformly geometrically ergodic.
-If a function $V : \rset^d \to \coint{1,\infty}$ satisfies \eqref{eq:foster-lyapunov}; then $V$ is said to be a Foster-Lyapunov function for $\Pker$.
-We first give an elementary condition to establish the $V$-uniform geometric ergodicity for a class of generalized Metropolis-Hastings kernel which includes HMC kernels as a special example.
+If a function $V : \rset^d \to \coint{1,\infty}$ satisfies \eqref{eq:foster-lyapunov}, then $V$ is said to be a Foster-Lyapunov function for $\Pker$.
+We first give an elementary condition to establish the $V$-uniform geometric ergodicity for a class of generalized Metropolis-Hastings kernels which includes HMC kernels as a particular example.

 Let $\Kker$ be a proposal kernel on $(\rset^d, \borelSet(\rset^{2d}))$ and $\alphagen : \rset^{3 d } \to \ccint{0,1}$ be an acceptance probability, assumed to be Borel measurable.
 Consider the Markov kernel $\Pker$ on $(\rset^d,\borelSet(\rset^d))$ defined for all $\q \in \rset^d$ and $\eventA \in \borelSet(\rset^d)$ by